-However, on review of the audited Financial Statements of FY 2017-18, it has been noted that the school has been utilizing development funds/fees for addition to 'Miscellaneous Assets' such as badminton court, basketball court, cricket pitch, playground, etc. On review of the details submitted by the school, it was noted that most of the expenditures which were capitalized under 'Miscellaneous Assets' was in the nature of civil works, construction works accordingly it is part of the building not a part of the 'Miscellaneous Assets'.
-And the construction/purchase of the building is the sole responsibility of the society as the school fund should not be utilized for making an addition to the school building.
-Further, as per clause 14 of the order dated 11.02.20019, the development can only be utilized for purchase, upgrade and replacement of furniture and fixture and equipment.
-Therefore, the amount spent by the school out of the school funds for an addition to "Miscellaneous Assets' was not in accordance with clause 14 of the order dated 11.02.2009.
+However, on review of the audited Financial Statements of FY 2017-18, it has been noted that the school has been utilising development fund/fee for addition to 'Miscellaneous Assets' such as badminton court, basketball court, cricket pitch, playground, etc. On review of the details submitted by the school, it was noted that most of expenditures which were capitalised under 'Miscellaneous Assets' was in the nature of civil works, construction works accordingly it is part of the building not a part of the 'Miscellaneous Assets'.
+And the construction/purchase of building is the sole responsibility of the society as the school fund should not be utilised for making addition to the school building.
+Further, as per clause 14 of the order dated 11.02.20019, the development can only be utilised for purchase, upgrade and replacement of furniture and fixture and equipment.
+Therefore, the amount spent by the school out of the school funds for addition to "Miscellaneous Assets' was not in accordance with clause 14 of the order dated 11.02.2009.

-The similar, observation was also noted in Directorate's order no. F.DE.
-15(203)/PSB/2019/1125-1129 dated 25.03.2019 issued for the academic session 2017-18, wherein it was observed that the school had utilized development fee for purchase of Library books, vehicles and miscellaneous assets, etc. which was not in accordance with clause 14 of the order dated 11.02.2009.
-In the aforesaid order, the school was directed to make the necessary adjustment in the development fund account and General Fund account which is still pending for compliance by the school.
+Similar observation was also noted in Directorate's order F.DE. no. 15(203)/PSB/2019/1125-1129 dated 25.03.2019 issued for academic session 2017-18, wherein it was observed that the school had utilized development fee for purchase of Library books, vehicles and miscellaneous assets, etc. which was not in accordance with clause 14 of the order dated 11.02.2009.
+In the aforesaid order, the school was directed to make necessary adjustment in development fund account and General Fund account which is still pending for compliance by the school.
 Therefore, the school is again directed to ensure compliance with clause 14 of the order dated 11.02.20009 and submit the compliance report to the Department within 30 days from the date of issue of this order.

-Further, from the presentation made by the school in the audited financial statements, it has been noted that the amount of development fund balance appearing on the liability side of the balance sheet is not matching with the balance appearing in the bank account and fixed deposit.
-During the personal hearing, the school was asked to provide the reasons for such differences, but the school failed to offer any justification for such differential amount.
+Further, from the presentation made by the school in the audited financial statements, it has been noted that the amount of development fund balance appearing on the liability side of the balance sheet is not matching with the balance appearing in bank account and fixed deposit.
+During personal hearing the school was asked to provide the reasons for such differences, but the school failed to offer any justification for such differential amount.